BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 Focus and Specialisation

-Focuses on dental care, including teeth, gums, and oral health.
-Specialisations include orthodontics, oral surgery, and prosthodontics.
+Dental care including teeth, gums, and oral health.
+Specialisations: orthodontics, oral surgery, prosthodontics.

-Focuses on overall health and diseases of the entire body.
-Specialisations include cardiology, neurology, surgery, and more.
+Overall health and diseases of the human body.
+Specialisations: cardiology, neurology, surgery, and more.

 Course Duration